pinkbunkadoo/floaty/readme.md

 Floaty is an app for displaying images, transparently, above other desktop windows.
+Images can be resized and moved as you would a regular window.

 Supported image formats include PNG, JPEG and other web browser supported types.